 Wotakoi: Love Is Hard for Otaku

-Narumi Momose is an office worker with a secret; while she was to present as a mature adult, she's actually a nerd and enjoys gay fanfiction.
+Narumi Momose is an office worker with a secret; while she presents as a conventionally mature adult, she's actually a nerd and enjoys gay fanfiction.

 After Narumi complains about her ex who dumped her due to her hobbies, Hirotaka suggests that she date a fellow otaku like him.